View our ranges

 How much protein should your toddler eat?

 It’s important that toddlers have two portions of protein every day (three if they are vegetarian).
 Give half to one slice of lean beef, pork, chicken or turkey, two to three tablespoons of lentil dahl or baked beans, a boiled egg or peanut butter on a slice of wholegrain toast.
-Serve fish twice a week
+Serve fish twice a week for example, one to two fish fingers and a portion of oily fish - a small fillet of salmon or half to one tablespoons of sardines - are ideal.

 What about fats?